MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-multi-targeting-overview.md

 For more information about target frameworks, see [Target frameworks](/dotnet/standard/frameworks).

 You can also create a solution that contains projects that target different versions of .NET.
-Framework targeting helps guarantee that the application uses only functionality that is available in the specified frameowrk version.
+Framework targeting helps guarantee that the application uses only functionality that is available in the specified framework version.

 > [!TIP]
 > You can also target applications for different platforms.
 For more information, see [Multitargeting](../msbuild/msbuild-multitargeting-overview.md).